epadam/CNN-AV1-intra-encoder/source/performance.rst

 =================================================
-Evaluation of CNN models with different dataset
+Evaluation of CNN models with different data set
 =================================================